Nadia Lutfi: Career

 In the 1970s, her career wound down as Egypt's "Golden Age" for films drew to a close.
 Her most prominent films includes Regal Bila Malameh aka Featureless Men (1972), where she played a role of a night girl, the film was a commercial hit.
-She also starred in El-Okhwa El-A'daa aka Enemy Brothers (1974), and Badiaa Masabni aka Badi’a Masabny (1975) of Hassan El Imam.
+She also starred in El-Okhwa El-A'daa aka Enemy Brothers (1974), and Badiaa Masabni aka Badi’a Masabny (1975) by Hassan El Imam.
+She also starred in Where Do You Hide the Sun?
+(1980).
 Having made close to 50 films in the first 11 years of her career, she only made three in the decade that followed, and did not work in films since 1981.

-In 2014, the Cairo International Film Festival paid tribute to Nadia Lutfi by using her photo on the Festival's official poster for it’s 36th edition.
+In 2014, the Cairo International Film Festival paid tribute to Nadia Lutfi by using her photo on the Festival's official poster for its 36th edition.

 Death

 On 4 February 2020, after being in intensive care for some time, Nadia Lutfi died in Maadi Hospital, Cairo.